Official-Codaisseur-Graduate/Jobs-Board-Server/README.md

 Please note that if you wish to add a new endpoint or edit the name of the URL of the deployed API, it might take some time (ie. 24 hours) before Huntr will recognise it as a valid endpoint.
 To create a new webhook endpoint:
 Admin —> developers —> Webhooks —> Add Endpoint
-Also note that a webhook is always a POST endpoint and always response with a HTTP status code of 200.
+Also note that a webhook is always a POST endpoint and always send back a HTTP status code of 200 as a response.

 - Events: